 Per agreement with the Belwin Conservancy, the site is designated for MAS members that have attended the Belwin Orientation.
 Those members may visit the Belwin site at any time, however, the main gate to the observatory and observing field is locked in the evening.
-MAS members that have attended orientation wishing to use the site should contact the site manager for the combination to the gate lock.
-A clipboard will be at the gate for members to sign-in when visiting the site.
-Be sure to review the “Visitation Rules” as well as the Guidelines / Procedures.
+MAS members that have attended orientation and received Keyholder training wishing to use the site will be provided with a gate, door, and alarm codes.
+All visitors must comply with Belwin/JJCO “Visitation Rules” and Guidelines / Procedures.

 Parking at the observatory is limited.
 You are able to unload and load your scope near the observatory.
 There is also limited parking at the parking lot in the wooded area near the observatory or at the cul-de-sac.